hhvm/user-documentation/guides/hack/11-built-in-types/36-enum-class-label.md

 ## Known corner cases

-### The `#` character is no longer a one line comment
+### The `#` character is no longer a signle-line comment
-This feature relies on the fact that Hack and HHVM no longer consider the character `#` as a one line comment.
+This feature relies on the fact that Hack and HHVM no longer consider the character `#` as a single-line comment.
 Please use `//` for such purpose.

 ### Labels and values cannot be exchanged
 If a method is expecting a label, one cannot pass in a value, and vice versa: `full_print(E::A)` will result in a type error and so will `partial_print(E#A)`.